IBM/vscode-ibmi-projectexplorer/docs/pages/projectExplorer/source-and-deployment.md

 ## Deploy the Project

 To start the deployment process, you can use the **Deploy Project** action on the **Source** heading.
 This will upload the project's local files to the deploy location using the current deployment method.
 To view the output of this deployment process, navigate to the **Output** view and select the **IBM i Deployment** channel.
+Note that when invoking the [build or compile](./run-builds-compiles-and-actions.md), the source is automatically deployed before running the compile commands so no explicit deploy action is required.

 ![Deploy Project](../../assets/ProjectExplorer_10.png)